 Download forms for applying for a TA/GA position:

-1. The student is required to find a faculty member in the department who agrees to serve as the thesis advisor of the student prior to her/his acceptance into the M.S. program;
+1. A faculty member in the department must agree to serve as the thesis advisor for the student prior to her/his acceptance into the M.S. program;

-2. An undergraduate grade point average in all completed science and mathematics courses of at least 2.70, OR a grade point average of at least 3.00 in the last 40 semester (60 quarter) units of science and mathematics courses completed; and
+3. An undergraduate GPA in all completed science and mathematics courses of at least 2.70 OR a GPA of at least 3.00 in the last 40 semester (60 quarter) units of science and mathematics courses completed;

 2. A one page essay describing why the applicant wishes to obtain an M.S. degree in Microbiology at CSULB and how this relates to her/his career objectives;